![]() |

 (Acts 17:28.)

 We are totally immersed in Him, but our earthly eyes cannot see it.
-Our earthly ears are dull to His call, our earthly nose cannot fathom the beauty of His scent.
+Our earthly ears are dull to His call; our earthly noses cannot fathom the beauty of His scent.
 Whether we are aware of it or not, whether we respond to all He has placed around us to show us of Him, we nonetheless "have our being" in Him.

 For those of us who have trusted in the Lord Jesus Christ, this is an incredible truth.
-We are in Him and He is in us.
+We are in Him, and He is in us.
 We are joined together, never to be separated.
+We will spend all eternity exploring the incredible, endless wonder of our God.

 "...Your life is hid with Christ in God."
 (Colossians 3:3.)